Shake It Up: I Love Dance: Commercial performance

-The soundtrack reached number 26 in the Billboard 200 in the U.S. as well as the Kid Albums at number 1 and the Top Soundtracks at number 2.
+The soundtrack reached number 26 in the Billboard 200 in the U.S. as well as the Kid Albums at number one and the Top Soundtracks at number two.
 The album was the eighth best-selling soundtrack album of 2013, with 134,000 copies sold in the United States.
 In Spain, it reached at number 23 in the chart.

 "This Is My Dance Floor", performed by Thorne and Zendaya, peaked at number two on Billboard Kid Digital Songs.
 "Blow the System", performed by Thorne, reached at twenty.
 "Contagious Love", performed by Thorne and Zendaya, peaked at two.
 "These Boots Are Made for Walkin'", performed by Olivia Holt, reached number six.
 "Beat of My Drum", performed by Zendaya, peaked at eight.

-Singles

-"Contagious Love" was released as lead single on February 14, 2013 to promote the album.
-The song was performed on Shake It Up.